wacncontent/CustomizeTool/output/articles/expressroute/expressroute-howto-circuit-classic.md

 ## Configuration prerequisites

 - You will need the latest version of the Azure PowerShell modules.
-You can download the latest PowerShell module from the PowerShell section of the [Azure Downloads <!-- deleted by customization page](http://azure.microsoft.com/downloads) --><!-- keep by customization: begin --> page](/downloads) <!-- keep by customization: end -->.
+You can download the latest PowerShell module from the PowerShell section of the [Azure Downloads page](http://azure.microsoft.com/downloads).
 Follow the instructions on the [How to install and configure Azure PowerShell](/documentation/articles/powershell-install-configure) page for step-by-step guidance on how to configure your computer to use the Azure PowerShell modules.
 - Make sure that you have reviewed the [Prerequisites](/documentation/articles/expressroute-prerequisites) page and the [Workflows](/documentation/articles/expressroute-workflows) page before you begin configuration.

 ## To create and provision an ExpressRoute circuit